 Cholesterol and Blood Pressure Measurements

 Blood pressure checks: High blood pressure is a risk factor for heart disease and also for a number of other diseases, such as stroke, kidney failure, and eye problems.
-Very often, you may have high blood pressure but have no signs or symptoms at all, until one of these complications strikes.
-Measurement of blood pressure is relatively straightforward and reliable if performed by trained people, or on well-calibrated machines.
+High blood pressure may have no signs or symptoms at all, until one of these complications strikes.
+Measurement of blood pressure is relatively straightforward and reliable way to monitor risk and should be recorded every two years or so.